We have the facilities on-site to examine a wide range of samples to aid in the diagnosis of your pet's condition.

 This specialist piece of equipment measures the electrical impulses of the heart.
 Special electrodes are connected to specific points on the pet's body and a the veterinary surgeon can then interpret the wave-pattern produced to diagnose a variety of heart conditions.
 The procedure is usually performed without the pet being sedated.

 The endoscope is a flexible tube with a light running down the centre.
 It is extremely useful for directly observing the throat, larynx, air ways, oesophagus, stomach and intestines.
 Endoscopes have the huge advantage of allowing the operator to examine 'hidden' parts of the body that are not normlly accessible.
-Horses may be sedated for the procedure, but cats and dogs require an anaesthetic.
+Cats and dogs require an anaesthetic for this procedure.

 Both of our Surgeries are fully computerised, so that any member of staff can instantly access your pet's details.
 The computers at our Kidderminster and Stourport surgeries are linked so that we can access all records at either of our surgery sites.